-	PANDAS/PANS is being increasingly recognized as a form of autoimmune encephalitis (AE)—more specifically post-infectious basal ganglia encephalitis (BGE).
-There are a variety of forms of AE, and they should be considered in a differential diagnosis to PANDAS/PANS.
+PANDAS/PANS is increasingly recognized as a form of autoimmune encephalitis (AE)—more specifically post-infectious basal ganglia encephalitis (BGE).
+There are different types of AE and they should be considered in a differential diagnosis to PANDAS/PANS.
 Symptoms can cause serious debilitation and extreme neurological changes in AE, including seizures and/or problems with balance, speech or vision.
 Psychiatric symptoms also occur and can include aggression, inappropriate or compulsive behaviors or fear.
 In general, testing for clinical features of AE includes testing for autoantibody markers in the cerebral spinal fluid (CSF)—but because this is a new field of treatment, CSF can be negative for aberrant, disease-inducing illness.
 This is why research is developing rapidly for PANDAS/PANS or BGE and all other forms of AE in major medical centers around the world.

 To better understand the spectrum of PANDAS / PANS and autoimmune encephalitis (AE), watch this brief video from psychiatrist Dr. Barbara Hale-Richlen.

 The severity of symptoms and the onset of PANDAS/PANS can vary from patient to patient, but the symptoms usually present suddenly and intensely.
 Symptoms can get better and then get worse again, presenting in what’s known as an episodic manner.

 - Sudden, acute onset of OCD.